arielsalminen/Remote-Preview/README.md

 * Windows Phone 7.5 (Default browser)
 * Windows 7 (IE9)

-## Known bugs
+## Known limitations

+* Pages open inside iframe
+* You have to write the url with `http://` prefix
-* On Windows Phone 7.5 the iFrame's src attribute can't be empty.
-Otherwise the script doesn't load anything
+* On Windows Phone 7.5 the iFrame's src attribute in the index.html file can't be empty
-* If window.resize event is used on the page which gets loaded, RemoteLoader might make it trigger endlessly
+* If window.resize event is used on the page which gets loaded, iframe might make it trigger endlessly on some platforms
-* On some platforms empty space is being added below the iFrame
+* On some platforms empty space is being added below the iframe

 ## TODO

 * Add a video demonstrating how the tool can be used
-* Get rid of most of the known bugs
+* Make browser extension/bookmarklet/something for easier access

 ## License